subvolume/And-Away/Development-Progress.md

 - Keeping each step small and focused
 - Building foundation before adding complexity
 - Using mock data to test everything first

+## Technical Debt to Address Later
+- **Category Management**: Colors and category logic scattered across SearchResultsView and MockPlacesData - should be centralized in CategoryRegistry (Step 7)
+- **Color Constants**: Using ColorTokens.swift correctly, but category-to-color mapping is manual

 ## Questions for Later
 - Color scheme preferences